 - Allergic reactions

-There have not yet been any reports of serious harm.
-Philips has only received reports of minor symptoms or black residue in the devices.
+As of March 2022, there have been no reports of death.
+There have been reports of minor symptoms or black residue in the devices.
 Storing the devices in hot or humid climates may cause a greater risk.
-Cleaning the device with unapproved methods may also increase the risk.1,2
+Cleaning the device with unapproved methods may also increase the risk.1,2,5

 How do I know if my device is affected?